vdclab/vdclab-wiki/CRISPRCas++.md

 # CRISPR-Cas++

 > The CRISPRCasFinder program enables the easy detection of CRISPRs and cas genes in user-submitted sequence data.
 This is an update of the CRISPRFinder program with improved specificity and indication on the CRISPR orientation.
 MacSyFinder is used to identify cas genes, the CRISPR-Cas type and subtype.
 >
+>CRISPRCasMeta is a workflow dedicated to the research and annotation of CRISPR/Cas structures in metagenomic data.
+It uses CRT (MinCED) and MetaFinder (a metagenomic version of CRISPRCasFinder 4.2.17) to perform its analysis.
+>
 > CRISPRCasdb is a database of strains precomputed with CRISPRCasFinder.
 {.is-info}